 During the camp days, the teens take part in special experiential workshops that let them communicate and express themselves in ways other than verbally, for example by motion, theater, circus, juggling, music, Capoeira, making mandalas and more.
-Towards the end of the camp, each group makes a shared art project reflects their new views.
+Towards the end of the camp, each group makes a shared art and activist project that reflects their new views.

 The camp is made possible every year thanks to the generosity of the following:

 Die Schwelle Stiftung, Persula Foundation, Jcall Italy, private donors in Israel, Cooperative COMNUOVITEMPI.